helloimalemur/reQue/README.md

 #### 2. Start a test server to receive the funneled requests, such as [slow server](https://github.com/helloimalemur/Slow-Server) or "./test_server.py [<port>] within this repo"

-#### 3. Send requests into reque, which will be queue'd and funnel'd to the destination endpoint specified in Settings.toml
+#### 3. Send requests into reque, which will be queued and funneled to the destination endpoint specified in Settings.toml
 ```shell
 # create entry;
 curl -X POST "http://127.0.0.1:8030/plugins/shopify/" -H "Content-Type: application/json" -d '{"name": "John Doe", "age": 30, "city": "New York"}'